 D = √[ ( X2-X1)^2 + (Y2-Y1)^2) + (Z2-Z1)^2)

-How to calculate distance
+How to calculate the distance between two points?

 Using the above equation or calculator is not the only way to calculate the distance between two points, especially if you don’t initially have both of the coordinates.
-Sometimes you need to first calculate the end point.
+Sometimes you need to first calculate the endpoint.
 This can be done through a few methods, the first being linear interpolation.
 Linear interpolation uses the slope of a line, the initial point, and either the x or y coordinate of the final point.
 Visit our interpolation calculator or slope calculator for more information.

 The last way you might calculate the distance between points is through the use of the unit vector of that line.
-Typically a unit vector is calculated through the original coordinates, and the magnitude of that line.
+Typically a unit vector is calculated through the original coordinates and the magnitude of that line.
 What you may not know is that the magnitude is another word for distance, so if you have the magnitude, you already have the distance.
 The learn more about this, visit our unit vector calculator.